 Did you know that if you are a nonprofit organization, you can invite bloggers to write in their personal blogs in support of your organization?
 (If you are a for-profit company doing a market campaign with a nonprofit, you might want to know this as well.
-It would be a great suggestion to give your nonprofit partners, and you might have the resources to help them set it up.)
+It would be a great suggestion to give to your nonprofit partners, and you might have the resources to help them set it up.)

 We all know that the best way to spread any message is word of mouth.
 And what better word than the words written by people who love blogging and love what you do.